seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 This blog post is my opinion on this matter.
 I am not steering Gephi, so please do not take the following as anything "official" nor definitive on the topic.
-Please check the recent posts on the Gephi blog posts by Mathieu Jacomy and Mathieu Bastian to get the latest views from the core Gephi team.
+Please check the recent posts on [the Gephi blog](https://gephi.wordpress.com/) by [Mathieu Jacomy](https://twitter.com/jacomyma) and [Mathieu Bastian](https://www.linkedin.com/in/mathieubastian) to get the latest views from the core Gephi team.

 Ok, let's take a bullet point approach: